product-os/github-runners/README.md

-# remote-workers
+# github-runners

-Remote balena builder workers and self-hosted GitHub runners for balena.io
+balena deployment of self-hosted GitHub runners

-## Supported Device Types

-We are using [container contracts](https://docs.balena.io/learn/develop/container-contracts/#container-contracts) to control which services are deployed to different host architectures.

-Currently only `aarch64` and `amd64` OS architectures are supported, and Supervisor v14.11.0 or later is required.
+Runners are deployed in two variants, `vm` and `container`, where `vm` is isolated and safe to use on public repositories.

+See [self-hosted-runners](https://github.com/product-os/self-hosted-runners) for image sources.